 The What Do Citizens Want? research explores how support services fit into people’s day to day lives and what makes people’s lives meaningful.
 It links with other work from Carnegie UK Trust (CUKT) on kindness and on the enabling state.

-The event will be chaired by Jen Wallace, Head of Policy at Carnegie UK Trust.
+The event was chaired by Jen Wallace, Head of Policy at Carnegie UK Trust.